West Bengal violence: Fresh clashes reported from Asansol during Ram Navami procession, Governor appeals for peace

 Earlier, the Centre had sought reports from the West Bengal Government days after reports of violence during Ram Navami processions in the state.
 It has also offered to assist on the situation.
 The Ministry of Home Affairs (MHA), in a communication, has asked the West Bengal government to send a report on the incident and steps taken to restore normalcy.

 In its communique, the Centre has also offered assistance of paramilitary forces on reports of continuing violence and tension in some districts, an MHA spokesperson said.
-At least two people lost their lives and 12 others were injured intermittent violence involving Ram Navami processions at a number of places in the state, including Murshidabad, Purulia, Raniganj and Bardhman West.
+Some people were reportedly injured in intermittent violence involving Ram Navami processions at a number of places in the state, including Murshidabad, Purulia, Raniganj and Bardhman West.

 Among those injured include some policemen with a senior police officer losing a hand after a bomb was thrown at him during a clash in Raniganj.
 The state government ordered heavy deployment of police in violence-affected areas, apart from lodging several cases of rioting and arson.